amykkkk1234/Make-ai-Integromat-/README.md

 1. link to google sheet, and set the condition to send emails

-2. link to google drive dor dowanloading the qr code and reception location
+2. link to google drive dowanloading the qr code and reception location

 3. attach the qr code and map to the email (using html format would be better)